laxmikant-ainapure/upcxx/docs/build-devel.md

 supported for end-users while "Internal-Only Configuration Options", below, documents some unsupported ones.

-As soon as `configure` is complete, `<upcxx-build-dir>/bin` is populated with a `upcxx` and `upcxx-run` which dynamically build the required UPC\+\+ and GASNet-EX libraries only the first time they are required.
-This is based on the flags (and env vars) passed to `upcxx` and on the conduit encoded in an executable passed to `upcxx-run`.
-These tools are expected to be sufficient for most simple development tasks, including working with user's bug reproducers, without the need to complete an install.
+The `configure` script populates `<upcxx-build-dir>/bin` with special `upcxx`, `upcxx-meta` and `upcxx-run` scripts specific to use in the build-dir.
+These scripts dynamically build any necessary UPC\+\+ and GASNet-EX libraries the first time they are required, and updates them if any UPC\+\+ or GASNet-EX source files change.
+For `upcxx` the necessary libraries are determined from the environment as overridden by any flags passed to it.
+For `upcxx-run`, the conduit is extracted from the executable passed to it.
+For `upcxx-meta` only the environment is used.

+These tools are expected to be sufficient for most simple development tasks, including working with a user's bug reproducer (even one with its own Makefile), without the need to complete an install with two versions of GASNet-EX and `libupcxx.a` for every detected conduit.

-By default, these two scripts remind you that you are using the build-dir versions with the following message:
+By default, these three scripts remind you that you are using their build-dir versions with the following message on stderr:
       `INFO: may need to build the required runtime.
 Please be patient.`
 This can be suppressed by setting `UPCXX_QUIET=1` in your environment.